ScalaConnoisseurs/BlockchainSpark/README.md

-# PoliceSpark
+# BlockchainSpark

-Large scale data processing of police crime statistics.
+Large scale data processing and analysis of blockchains.

 ## Setup